CD4 + T cells drive corneal nerve damage but not epitheliopathy in an acute aqueous-deficient dry eye model

 Abstract

-Dry eye disease (DED) is a disorder characterized by a dysfunctional tear film in which the corneal epithelium and its abundant nerves are affected by ocular desiccation, inflammation, and the local immune response.
+Dry eye disease (DED) is characterized by a dysfunctional tear film in which the corneal epithelium and its abundant nerves are affected by ocular desiccation and inflammation.
 Although adaptive immunity and specifically CD4 + T cells play a role in DED pathogenesis, the exact contribution of these cells to corneal epithelial and neural damage remains undetermined.
 To address this, we explored the progression of a surgical DED model in wild-type (WT) and T cell-deficient mice.
 We observed that adaptive immune-deficient mice developed all aspects of DED comparably to WT mice except for the absence of functional and morphological corneal nerve changes, nerve damage-associated transcriptomic signature in the trigeminal ganglia, and sustained tear cytokine levels.
-Adoptive transfer of CD4 + T cells from DED WT mice to T cell-deficient mice reproduced corneal nerve damage but not epitheliopathy.
-Conversely, T cell-deficient mice reconstituted solely with naive CD4 + T cells developed corneal nerve impairment and epitheliopathy upon DED induction, thus replicating the WT DED phenotype.
+Adoptive transfer of CD4 + T cells from WT DED mice to T cell-deficient mice reproduced corneal nerve damage but not epitheliopathy.
+Conversely, T cell-deficient mice reconstituted solely with naïve CD4 + T cells developed corneal nerve impairment and epitheliopathy upon DED induction, thus replicating the WT DED phenotype.
 Collectively, our data show that while corneal neuropathy is driven by CD4 + T cells in DED, corneal epithelial damage develops independently of the adaptive immune response.
 These findings have implications for T cell-targeting therapies currently in use for DED.

 Article activity feed